HTD-Health/playbook-OUTDATED/education-budget.md

 Our will is to order Revolut physical prepaid business cards for all the employees and then hand it out to each employee in December 2018 and they will keep it at home.
 If we go that route then you will simply be able to use the card both online and at physical locations.
 Please note that we are not yet sure if Revolut Business will work for us so we might go different route.

-### What if I want to attend a training that costs 3500 + VAT?
+### What if I want to attend a training that costs 4 500 + VAT?
 Can I use my budget for that?
 Yes, you can.
-You can use whatever chunk of your budget to fund such a training e.g. you can take 2 000 PLN from you education budget and pay the rest (1 500) from your personal money.
+You can use whatever chunk of your budget to fund such a training e.g. you can take 2 000 PLN from you education budget and pay the rest (2 500) from your personal money.

 ### Is VAT tax included in the amount?
-The budget is reduced by a net amount (i.e. without VAT tax) of your expense if you provide an expense invoice to us and the invoice lists "HTD Polska sp. z o.o." as a buyer.
-If you are not able to provide an invoice then your budget will be reduced by the brutto amount (i.e. including VAT).
+The budget is reduced by a net amount (i.e. without VAT tax) of your expense if you provide an expense VAT invoice to us and the invoice lists "HTD Polska sp. z o.o." as a buyer.
+If you are not able to provide such an invoice then your budget will be reduced by the brutto amount (i.e. including VAT).

-For instance, if a conference costs 1230 PLN (1000 net + 230 PLN VAT) if you provide an invoice then we treat it as the cost was 1000 PLN so your education budget is decreased by 1000 PLN.
+For instance, if you pay 1230 PLN (1000 net + 230 PLN VAT) for a conference then if you provide an invoice then we treat it as the cost was 1000 PLN so your education budget is decreased by 1000 PLN.
+If you are not able to provide a VAT invoice with HTD Polska sp. z o.o. listed as a buyer then your education budget is decreased by 1230 PLN.

-### How do I request an invoice?
+### How do I request an invoice from a seller e.g. from a conference organizer?
-When you buy online you should fill a "Faktura VAT" form online one a seller website and put the following company data:
+When you buy online you should fill a "Faktura VAT" form online on a seller website and put the following company data:

 HTD Polska sp. z o.o.
 NIP 9471997285
 ul.
 Brukowa 12/18
 91-342 Łódź

 (Yes, put 91-342 as a zipcode)

+You should also be able to request an invoice by emailing a seller.

 ### Who do I provide an invoice to?
 Please upload an invoice to HTD Google Drive to an appropriate folder [in this folder](https://drive.google.com/drive/u/1/folders/1R0ca_xUY-06EVTwHXCrkO2nwquzQhVzN).
 If you have a paper invoice then please scan it to pdf and then upload it.
 One of the apps you can use to scan documents into pdf format is Dropbox.